Running a Client

 We can also directly run a command without entering interactive mode by specifying the command as an argument.
 For example, to create a new user, we can run:

-mito client create user -u new_user -p new_password
+mito client admin users create new_user_name new_password

 The full list of command-line arguments can be found by running mito client --help